PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 ```

-*6.* Repeat *Step 5*, but instead, change the skill value for Player *1* to be *12*.
-As Players *2, 3* and *4* are added to the Match, the average skill value in the Match increases and Player *1's* skill value will be too far away from the average value in the Match, even during the *third* (Percent) threshold period to match them.
-A [MatchNotFoundMessage](/API Documentation/Message API/Multiplayer/MatchNotFoundMessage.md) message will be returned to all Players requesting a Match, including those already in the Match:
+*7.* Repeat Step 6, but instead, change the skill value for Player *1* to be *12*.
+As Players *2*, *3* and *4* are added to the Match, the average skill value in the Match increases and Player *1's* skill value will be too far away from the average value in the Match, even during the *third* (Percent) threshold period to match them.
+A [MatchNotFoundMessage](/API Documentation/Message API/Multiplayer/MatchNotFoundMessage.md) message will be returned to Player *1*, whilst Players *2*, *3* and *4* will receive a *MatchFoundMessage* because the 3rd and last threshold will accept 3 players.

 ```